Join the Sustainable Optoelectronics Research Group

 Key Application Requirements:

-• Demonstrated academic excellence with a cumulative grade point average of 3.9/4.33 (or equivalent in other grading scales) in all prior degrees.
+- Demonstrated academic excellence with a cumulative grade point average of 80% or higher in all prior degrees.

-• Eligibility for a work permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.
+- Eligibility for a study permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.

 How to Apply:

-Are you ready to embark on a transformative journey in next-generation photovoltaics?
+Are you ready to embark on a transformative journey in photovoltaic research for sustainability?
 Don't miss this opportunity!
-Send your CV, academic transcripts for your Bachelor's program, a cover letter outlining your research interests, and contact details of three referees as one single PDF using the form at the bottom of this page.
+Send your CV, academic transcripts for your Bachelor's and Master's degrees (as applicable), a cover letter outlining your research interests, and contact details of two referees as one single PDF using the form at the bottom of this page.

 Only applications submitted through the process specified above will be considered for this opportunity.
 Applications sent through other means, such as email or LinkedIn, or lacking any of the required materials will not be considered.